utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 When you create a new flow, before you add any blocks, the start block has colored suggestions for things you can do:

-* Send a request: creates a send request block
+* Send a request: Creates a send request block.
-* Add blocks: opens the block menu
+* Add blocks: Opens the block menu.
-* Explorer templates: opens up a menu of pre-built flows to load and discover
+* Explorer templates: Opens up a menu of prebuilt flows to load and discover.

 These are suggestions to help you get started building a flow.